I am pissed at myself for having, yet again, spent so much money on a super-expensive lesson I refuse to learn.

 Most of my life, I kept being thrust into leadership roles I was always hesitant to take.

 I was the quiet, awkward girl whose voice is too small to be heard in groups, but I kept finding myself being pushed toward the spotlight anyway.

-In college, my friends practically bulldozed their way to get me to become president of UP Namnama, which I never saw coming.
+In college, my friends practically bulldozed their way to get me to become president of my student organization, which I never saw coming.

 At my first job after graduation, I applied for an entry-level position but received an offer to manage a team.
 I almost didn’t accept it because—why me?
 I was a fresh grad with no experience.

 While enjoying my chill life at a busy news website, I was promoted to a managing editor position.
 I quit soon after because I didn’t want to handle the pressure of leading a team.

 I realized several months ago that maybe, probably I finally need to become the leader I refuse to be.